THE CHALLENGE

 “We didn’t know what it was, or whether it would have the properties to explain the universe we live in.
-Our job was to find out more about it, and as much as possible,” Mather said.
+Our job was to find out more about it, as much as possible,” said John Mather, Hertz Fellow and Nobel Prize winner.

-To his surprise, NASA decided to explore the concept, and the Cosmic Background Explorer Satellite (COBE) project was born.
-Mather and the COBE team used the satellite to measure the heat radiation from the Big Bang, giving the world its first precision, all-sky map of the cosmic microwave background in 1992.
+That led him to join NASA’s Cosmic Background Explorer Satellite (COBE) project, in which Mather and the COBE team, which used the satellite to measure the heat radiation from the big bang, gave the world its first precision, all-sky map of the cosmic microwave background in 1992.

 A New Era of Precision